WICG/storage-buckets/explainer.md

 ```

 A bucket's quota can be read using `(await logsBucket.estimate()).quota`.
-See [Getting a bucket's quota usage](#getting-a-buckets-quota-usage) for more details on quering quota.
+See [Getting a bucket's quota usage](#getting-a-buckets-quota-usage) for more details on querying quota.

 ## Getting a bucket's quota usage